niccoloanceschi/TobitSUN/ApplicationTutorial.md

 timeSUN = difftime(Sys.time(), startTime, units=("secs"))[[1]]
 ```

-We leverage on the MCMC samples obtained above to evaluate empirical posterior moments and predictive functionals.
+We leverage on the i.i.d. samples obtained above to evaluate empirical **posterior moments** and **predictive functionals**.
 Later on, we are going to use these quantities as a ground-truth to validate and compare with one another the outcomes of different approximation schemes.

-In particular, we assess predictive performance by computing expected value and censoring probability for every statistical unit *y*<sub>NEW</sub>$,$**x**<sub>NEW</sub> within the $n$<sub>Test</sub> out-sample observations, simulated together with the original training data :</br>
+As for predictive functionals, we assess performance by computing expected value and censoring probability for every statistical unit *y*<sub>NEW</sub>$,$**x**<sub>NEW</sub> within the $n$<sub>Test</sub> out-sample observations, simulated together with the original training data :</br>
 &emsp; $\mathbb{E}$ [ *y*<sub>NEW</sub> | **y**<sub>1</sub>, **y**<sub>0</sub> ] =
 $\mathbb{E}$ [ *z*<sub>NEW</sub> | *z*<sub>NEW</sub>>0, **y**<sub>1</sub>, **y**<sub>0</sub>] =
 $\mathbb{E}$ [ $\phi$(**x**<sub>NEW</sub>$^{\intercal}$**β**) + (**x**<sub>NEW</sub>$^{\intercal}$**β**) $\Phi$(**x**<sub>NEW</sub>$^{\intercal}$**β**) | **y**<sub>1</sub>, **y**<sub>0</sub> ] </br>